Taking the Plunge: A Travel Agent’s Guide to Charging Fees

 ARC provides a service fee processing system for travel agents.
 They charge a 3.5% processing fee for charges of $20 or more or $.70 for transactions less than $20.
 Their subscription costs $25.99 quarterly but is only charged when the account is active.

-If you're charging for FIT travel (not just service fees or consultation fees) ARC's program will likely be the best bet for you, since non-travel specific processing systems like Pay Pal, Square and Quickbooks (listed below) may not process transactions when travel is being sold (since it's a high risk product).
+If you're charging for FIT travel (not just service fees or consultation fees) ARC's program will likely be the best bet for you, since non-travel specific processing systems like Pay Pal, Square, and Quickbooks (listed below) may not process transactions when travel is being sold (in the CC processing world, travel is a high-risk product).

 2. Through Your Host Agency